Passports after surrogacy

 There is no specialist team at the HMPO dealing with Surrogacy applications and there is almost always a delay.
 It would not be unusual for you to be waiting around 12 weeks for a British Passport.

-Contact us for advice about this process.
-We have experience with many destinations and can therefore give you some realistic and practical advice about the best way to proceed.
+Contact me for advice about this process.
+I have experience with many destinations and can therefore give you some realistic and practical advice about the best way to proceed.

 Please call our surrogacy lawyers for advice on passports after surrogacy on 01727 884 688 or e-mail Harjit directly on email@example.com